beckychan92/psuedoTwitter/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [x] added Keys.plist to store keys
+- [x] added library code to handle keys are loaded for twitter sharedinstance

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):